 - managing digital resources

 - collaborating in digital spaces.

-It empowers students for the work of the future
+Technology empowers students for the work of the future

-The only thing that’s certain is that the future of work will involve greater and more complex use of technology.
+The only thing that’s certain is the future of work will involve greater and more complex use of technology.
 And this isn’t confined to STEM — non-tech professions are also beginning to embrace technological change in order to transcend physical boundaries, enhance collaboration, and drive creativity.

 Soon, technological fluency will be less of an ‘add-on’ than an expectation for the working world of the future.
 This means that we give our students’ professional futures a huge boost by investing in their technological capabilities.

 Technology gives everyone a voice

 For some students, putting a hand up in class will never be less than terrifying.
 Others sit out every class discussion because they just can’t find the words in time to keep up.